 Foreign direct investment (mostly from China, Vietnam, and Thailand) and development funds (Japan, USA, China) are largely funneled through business, NGO, and government headquarters in the capital.
 National offices of intergovernmental and development orgs like UNDP, FAO, and the Mekong River Commission are based in Vientiane.
 NGOs generally use the city as their organizational hub with satellite offices in Luang Prabang, Oudomxay, Phongsaly, Xieng Khuang, and Savannakhet, among others.

 While doing business in Vientiane isn’t exactly easy (relative to other countries)¹, that status quo could be slowly changing.
-This year, the World Bank rated Lao PDR 139th of 190 nations in its Doing Business ranking, with improvement in the Starting a Business category.
+This year, the World Bank rated Lao PDR 141st of 190 nations in its Doing Business ranking, with improvement in the Starting a Business and Getting Electricity categories.
 The country’s growing population and 4.9% urbanization rate² are making cities like Vientiane, Luang Prabang, Oudomxay, Savanahkhet, and Pakse increasingly attractive markets.

 When World War II led to the Japanese takeover and then surrender of French Indochina at the hands of the Allied Nations, the emerging state of Vietnam was throw into flux.
 Western structures of political control had been subsumed by Imperial Japan during the war, but after their surrender, the crumbling wartime government was made to maintain control in the region until China and Britain could take over rule north and south of the 16th parallel, respectively, as stipulated in the Potsdam Agreement.